ui/stamps-api-docs/source/testing.rst

 A. Request
 -----------------------------

-You can query for a customer's data on Stamps .
+You can query for a merchant's data on Stamps .

 =========== =========== =========================
 Parameter   Required    Description